 Experiment in International Living

-The Experiment in International Living has received rave reviews from parents and students for its three to five week programs abroad.
-Programs typically take place during the summer and range from $4,000-$6,000 in cost.
+The Experiment in International Living has received rave reviews from parents and students for its three to five-week programs abroad.
+Programs typically take place during the summer and range from around $4,500 to $7,500 in cost.
 Unlike other study abroad programs, The Experiment in International Living focuses on providing students with themed experiences.
 For example, students may travel to France to learn about food or Brazil to learn about environmental stability.
-Along with the thematic experience, students get to participate in a home stay.
+Along with the thematic experience, students get to participate in a homestay.